 When most hikers plan their route, they usually want to be off the trail before the sun goes down.
 In Arizona, some hikers like to hit the trail as day gives way to night; especially around the time of full moon.
 Doing so generally offers a trifecta for the senses: cooler temperatures, a gorgeous sunset and a moonlit trail.

-Watch a one hour sunset/moonrise time lapse condensed into this 15 second video:
+Watch a one hour sunset/moonrise time lapse in 15 seconds:

 Three key tips for hiking by moonlight:

-By hiking the trail while it’s light out a few times, you’ll reduce the chances of getting lost or hurt.
+By hiking the trail while it’s light out a few times, you’ll reduce the chances of getting lost or injured.

 What days of the month are best for hiking by moonlight?

 To get the most out of the full moon hiking experience, you’ll need to plan ahead to know when the full moon happens.
-Just do a web search for “When is next full moon?”
+Do a web search for “When is next full moon?”

 Generally, the actual technical full moon happens in the wee hours of the morning.
-As a result, the evening before and the evening of full moon are often the best days of the month to hike by moonlight.
+As a result, the evening before and after technical full moon are the best days of the month to hike by moonlight.

 Helpful to know: You can usually enjoy near full moon light for about three evenings before and after the official full moon.
 This can work to your advantage if your schedule or weather patterns don’t allow you to hike on the actual night of full moon.